srinivasme21/service-installer-for-vmware-tanzu/docs/product/release/index.md

 - A summary of what's new in this release.
 - Link to download the Service Installer OVA for this release.

+## Prerequistes for Deploying Service Installer for VMware Tanzu

+- A VMware vSphere environment.
+You will deploy Service Installer using the vSphere Client.
+- A port group vSphere to use when installing the Service Installer.

 ## Deploy Service Installer for VMware Tanzu

 Before you install Service Installer, ensure that you have created a management port group in vSphere.